Skip to content

 1. Press CMD + K to open the Command Palette

-2. Search for "Change Escalation Path" or "Clear Escalation Path"
+2. Search for "Update Escalation Path"

 Things to know